petervanderdoes/AVH-Extended-Categories/readme.txt

 == Changelog ==
 = Version 4.0.0-rc.1 =
-* Preparation for new development cycle.
+* Fix for WordPress 4.2
+  Categories are not displayed anymore.

 = Version 3.9.3 =
 * Log errors as E_USER_NOTICE when creating category groups.